 The Ghar Parau Foundation is a 100% voluntary-based charity that manages an investment fund to provide grant aid to assist British caving expeditions to all parts of the world.
 The fund focuses on those expeditions which include an element of innovative exploration or scientific study.
-We are also particularly keen to encourage young cavers into expedition caving (as well as sport caving) to maintain an active caving community in years to come.
+We are also particularly keen to encourage young cavers into expedition caving to maintain an active caving community in years to come.

-The Ghar Parau Foundation, a sub-charity of the British Cave Research Association, works by investing the capital within the fund and distributing the interest in the form of grants to caving expeditions who apply and fit the foundations criteria.
+The Ghar Parau Foundation is now an independent charity.
+It has a capital fund that is invested and the accrued interest is distributed in the form of grants to caving expeditions who apply and fit the foundation’s criteria.

 Each year a small number of applications are passed on with the Foundation’s backing to the Mount Everest Foundation for further funding.
 When available finance allows, additional funding is also provided by the British Caving Association.
-Criteria here is centred more upon technically challenging and/or endurance testing projects.
-Again applications are made to the Ghar Parau Foundation, who deal with all administration matters.
+Criteria here are centred more upon technically challenging and/or endurance testing projects.
+Again applications are made to the Ghar Parau Foundation, which deals with all administration matters.

 The Ghar Parau Foundation has been an unadulterated success, in the main for young British cavers, who like David Judson, quickly realised that whilst the challenges of caving within the British Isles were good fun, there were places in the wider world that had much more to offer, almost limitless in scope!
 Additional funding is always sought in order to assist and support young people seeking to take on this superb challenge.